astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% note info %}
-`(J)` Peng, H., Bai, X., Masdemont, J.J., Gómez, G., Xu, S., 2017a.
-Libration Transfer Design Using Patched Elliptic Three-Body Models and Graphics Processing Units.
-Journal of Guidance, Control, and Dynamics 1–12. <https://doi.org/10.2514/1.G002692>
+`(J)` <mark>Hao Peng</mark>, Xiaoli Bai, Josep J. Masdemont, Gerard Gómez, and Shijie Xu, “Libration Transfer Design Using Patched Elliptic Three-Body Models and Graphics Processing Units,” Journal of Guidance, Control, and Dynamics, vol. 40, Dec.
+2017, pp. 3155–3166. [[Link]](https://arc.aiaa.org/doi/10.2514/1.G002692).

 The usage of ERTBP enables using GPU parallel computing to design transfer trajectories efficiently.
 The GPU parallel computing is implemented through MATLAB which is easier to master for engineers with limited computer science expertise.